inianantony/k8s/README.md

 rm index.html
 ```

-running above cimmands will terminate the pod and this the terminal will exit as well.
+running above commands will terminate the pod and this the terminal will exit as well.
 If you describe the pod and look for message section, you can see the liveness probe fail message.